-Maintenance is the type of thing that keeps getting pushed off again and again.
+Maintenance.
+It gets pushed off again and again, year after year.
 You know you should do it, but you never get around to it.
-But just like delaying a trip to the dentist, putting it off makes things much worse.
+Just like delaying a trip to the dentist, putting it off makes things much worse.
 Particularly for your air conditioner and heater, annual HVAC maintenance is a minimum requirement to ensure performance, reliability, and longevity.

 We know that maintenance isn’t everyone’s top priority.
 That’s why we offer a simple, hands-off approach.
 Our Priority Service Club is a one-and-done approach.
-Pay for your one-time membership fee, and we’ll take care of both your fall and spring performance inspections.
+Pay a onetime membership fee, and we’ll take care of both your fall and spring performance inspections.
 When it’s time for service, we call you–no need to remember to call us.
 Plus, you get multiple other benefits like priority service, 10% off any required repair services, and one-year parts warranty on repairs.